Extended Learning & Homework

 Extended Learning is work, our students complete outside lesson time on their own, in groups or with parents.
 It is about promoting enjoyment and wellbeing, being creative and broadening students’ experiences.
 Homework is just part of extended learning.

 Homework can actually be completed before school, at lunchtimes or after school in homework clubs.
-To help parents and students keep track, all homework is put on the website Show my Homework.
-Students and parents are given individual log-ons when they start at the school. .
+To help parents and students keep track, all homework is put on Microsoft Teams under Assignments.
+Parents are emailed a weekly Digest so they ca see what homework has been set.
 Our Extended Learning opportunities make our students confident, independent, inter-dependent, self-disciplined and effective life-long learners.
 Extended learning consolidates, reinforce skills and understanding learnt in class to enable our students to devote time to particular demands, such as GCSE coursework or project work.

 Homework might include such things as: watching video clips, listening to extracts, written assignments, extended writing, making models, reading, preparing presentations, and preparing for practical, research, coursework or assessment for example.